singh-man/books/crackingTheCoding/16_moderate.md

 ```
 In this  case,  we  marked a cell as  visited  by  setting its  value  to  -1.
 This allows  us  to  check,  in one line (land[row][col] != 0), if the  value  is valid dry land  or visited.
 In either case, the  value will be zero.

 You might also  notice that the  for loop iterates through nine  cells, not  eight.
 It includes the  current cell.
-We could add  a line in there to not  recurse if dr  ==  0 and de    ==  0.
+We could add  a line in there to not  recurse if dr == 0 and dc ==  0.
 This really doesn't save  us much.
-We'll execute this if-statement in eight cells unnecessarily,just to avoid one recursive call.
+We'll execute this if-statement in eight cells unnecessarily, just to avoid one recursive call.
 The recursive call returns immediately since the  cell is marked as visited.

 If you don't like modifying the  input matrix, you can create a secondary visited matrix.
 ```java